evolvingstuff/vdw2/content/posts/task-force-confirms-not-much-benefit-from-low-vitamin-d-supplementation.md

 *  **Also**  The few people who do get a test, supplement, then have no need to get another test

-* Some who supplement are <a href="/posts/reasons-for-low-response-to-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Reasons for low response to vitamin D">low or non-responders</a>  and will get another vitamin D test when they do not feel a benefit
+* Some who supplement are [low or non-responders](/posts/reasons-for-low-response-to-vitamin-d)  and will get another vitamin D test when they do not feel a benefit

 > - They become a biased data source